Sam071100/filtering_textfield/README.md

-# filtering_textfiled
+# filtering_textfield and delayed searching

-A new Flutter project.
+A new Flutter project to implement list view filtering and delayed searching to reduce the impact of load on the servers or the systems.

 ## Getting Started